 Masculinity versus femininity is another dimension of Hofstede’s theory that differentiates society based on gender roles and traits.
 The high score of the dimension refers to the masculine culture driven by competition and material success.
 On the other hand, the low score indicates a feminine society driven by the quality of life.

 In business circumstances, masculinity versus femininity refers to as “tough versus tender” cultures.

 Masculinity pertains to traits associated with assertiveness culture in society.
 According to Geert Hofstede’s cultural dimensions, men focus on personal tasks and material success in masculine culture.
-Gender roles are differentiated and, the role of men and women overlap less than feminine society.
+The role of men and women overlap less than in feminine society.
 The men are more assertive, decisive, dominant, and focused on success.
-On the other hand, the women are more humble, loving, and focused on the quality of life.
+On the other hand, women are more humble, loving, and focused on quality of life.
 In this society, men concentrate on assertiveness, heroism, and performance.
 The men of these societies are more competitive than feminine societies.
 Children in China learn the importance of personal achievement since childhood.
-So, they compete with each other for self success.
+So, they compete with each other for self-success.

 In business settings, masculinity refers to the rough culture in the organization.
-The Boss does less discussion with employees to a make- decision.
+The Boss does less discussion with employees to make- decisions.